plain-plain-text/simple-cv/README.md

 There are three things to edit in this repository.

-1. The data, which is simple information about yourself and about the CV you want, which is distributed among the YAML files in saved in `data/`.
+1. The data, which is simple information about yourself and about the CV you want, which is distributed among the YAML files saved in `data/`.

 1. Each section of your CV (education, publications, etc.) is its own Markdown file in `sections/`.